melvinzhang/max-gap-ds/README.md

 [Wang, Lin, and Yang](http://ieeexplore.ieee.org/document/6674301/) designed a data structure that solves this in O(n α(n)) time, where α(n) is the inverse Ackermann function.

 Open problem: Can n deletes be done in O(n) time?

+# Solving special cases in O(n) time

+As we are unable to solve the full problem in O(n) time, we consider a number of special cases.

+## Special case of deleting only in the middle

+Observation: gaps can only increase.

+Store a single value of max, update it when it increases.
+This can be done in O(n) time.

+## Special case of deleting only from the left.

+Observation: no new gaps are formed.

+Pre-compute an array M for max { p[i], ..., p[n] }.
+Max after deletion of p[i] is M[i+1].

+## Special case of deleting only at the ends.

+Can be done in O(n) time.
+Details to be provided later.

 # Refrences